stepas-toliautas/enccs-instructor-training/content/index.rst

 and experts teach their knowledge to others.
 It also serves a kickstart to teaching ENCCS lessons.

-Much of the material presented here is derived from two instructor training resources developed in the `CodeRefinery project <https://coderefinery.org/>`__, which in turn are derived from `The Carpentries <https://carpentries.org/>`__ instructor training lesson:
+The material presented here is partly derived from two instructor training resources developed in the `CodeRefinery project <https://coderefinery.org/>`__ as well as the instructor training lesson from `The Carpentries <https://carpentries.org/>`__:

 - `CodeRefinery Community Teaching <https://coderefinery.github.io/community-teaching/>`__
 - `CodeRefinery Instructor Training <https://coderefinery.github.io/instructor-training/>`__
 - `Carpentries Instructor Training <https://carpentries.github.io/instructor-training/>`__

+After attending a workshop covering this material, learners should:

+- Have increased confidence in teaching interactive workshops in online and in-person settings.
+- Be familiar with important pedagogical concepts and scientific findings about how people learn new skills.
+- Appreciate the importance of frequent hands-on practice in building skill.
+- Understand how learning can be improved by following certain best practices in interactive teaching.
+- Know how to backwards-design training material based on intended learning outcomes.
+- Know about important differences between online and in-person training and how inherent challenges in online training can be overcome.
+- Be familiar with a technical approach to collaboratively developing open source lessons based on a template.